The Fly (1986 film)

-The Fly is a 1986 American science fiction horror film directed and co-written by David Cronenberg.
-Produced by Brooksfilms and distributed by 20th Century Fox, the film stars Jeff Goldblum, Geena Davis and John Getz.
+The Fly is a 1986 American science fiction body horror film directed and co-written by David Cronenberg.
+Produced by Brooksfilms and distributed by 20th Century Fox, the film stars Jeff Goldblum, Geena Davis, and John Getz.
 Loosely based on George Langelaan's 1957 short story of the same name and the 1958 film of the same name, The Fly tells of an eccentric scientist who, after one of his experiments goes wrong, slowly turns into a fly-hybrid creature.
 The score was composed by Howard Shore and the make-up effects were created by Chris Walas, along with makeup artist Stephan Dupuis.

-The Fly was released on August 15, 1986, to massive acclaim by critics and audiences, with praise mainly regarding the special effects and Goldblum's performance.
-It grossed $60.6 million at the box office against its $9 million budget, becoming the largest commercial success of Cronenberg's career.
-Walas and Dupuis' work on the film resulted in their winning an Academy Award for Best Makeup, the only Oscar won by a film directed by Cronenberg.
+The Fly was released on August 15, 1986, to positive reviews.
+It grossed $60.6 million at the box office, becoming a commercial success.
+Walas and Dupuis' work on the film resulted in them winning an Academy Award for Best Makeup.
+The tagline of the film, "Be afraid.
+Be very afraid.", has been used in many other productions as part of popular culture.
 A sequel, directed by Walas, was released in 1989.
+In November 2024, a new film set in the same universe as Cronenberg's film was announced, to be written and directed by Nikyatu Jusu.